Davis® Math Mastery Program

 Like Davis Dyslexia Correction®, the first step in the Math Mastery program is to enable the student to control disorientation.
 Once students can be sure that their perceptions are accurate, they can resolve any confusions about math with methods that build upon their creative and imaginative strengths.

-Math mastery program was developed for children (approximately age 8 and above), teens, and adults
+The math mastery program was developed for children (approximately age 8 and above), teens, and adults

 - to create and monitor a focused state at will